vvvv/visualprogramming.net/content/Impressum/_index.md

 ### 3. Copyright

-The author intended not to use any copyrighted material for the publication or, if not possible, to indicatethe copyright of the respective object.
+The author intended not to use any copyrighted material for the publication or, if not possible, to indicate the copyright of the respective object.
 The copyright for any material created by the author is reserved.
 Any duplication or use of objects such as diagrams, sounds or texts in other electronic or printed publications is not permitted without the author's agreement.

 ### 4. Privacy policy